Azure-Samples/functions-quickstart-typescript-azd-eventgrid-blob/README.md

     app.storageBlob('processBlobUpload', {
         path: 'unprocessed-pdf/{name}',
         connection: 'PDFProcessorSTORAGE',
+        extraInputs: [blobInput],
         source: 'EventGrid',
+        sdkBinding: true,
-        handler: processBlobUpload,
+        handler: processBlobUpload
     });
     ```

+An input binding with sdk types is declared as well to provide the container client for the destination of the blob.

+    ```typescript
+    const blobInput = input.storageBlob({
+      path: 'processed-pdf',
+      connection: 'PDFProcessorSTORAGE',
+      sdkBinding: true,
+    });
+    ```

-The `copyToProcessedContainerAsync` method uses the Azure Storage Blob SDK to upload the processed file to the destination blob container.
+The function implementation then uses the container client to upload the input stream to the destination blob container, prepending `processed_` to the incoming file name.

+## Verify that the files were copied

+Now that you have triggered the function, use the Azure Storage Explorer, or the VS Code Storage Extension, to check that the `processed-pdf` container has the processed file.

 ## Deploy to Azure